PepaRC/fairgwr/README.md

+## Authors
+This package was developed by:
+- Ismael Montero
+- Pepa Ramírez-Cobo
 # fairgwr
-An R package adding fairness constraints to the Geographically Weighted Regression model, originally developed by Brunsdon, Fotheringham and Charlton[^1].
+An open-source R package implementing fairness-regularized Geographically Weighted Regression (GWR) models for fairness-aware spatial prediction and urban accessibility analysis.
+The methodology extends the classical GWR framework originally introduced by Brunsdon, Fotheringham and Charlton[^1].
 [^1]: Brunsdon, C., Fotheringham, S., & Charlton, M. (1998).
 Geographically weighted regression.
-Journal of the Royal Statistical Society: Series D (The Statistician), 47(3), 431-443..
+Journal of the Royal Statistical Society: Series D (The Statistician), 47(3), 431-443.

 ## Installing
 Using the `install_github` function from the `remotes` package: